 In 2016, the Cognitive Research Journal studied how people perceive and react to the phrase "special needs."
 They found that people "are viewed more negatively when described as having special needs than when described as having a disability or having a certain disability. ...We also...found that special needs is associated with more negativity; special needs conjures up more associations with developmental disabilities (such as intellectual disability) whereas disability is associated with a more inclusive set of disabilities; and special needs evokes more unanswered questions.
 These findings recommend against using the euphemism special needs."

-Let's help raise awareness and support people with disablities by using alternate language and amplifying #NOTSpecialNeeds.
+Let's help raise awareness and support people with disabilities by using alternate language!

 Disabled people have been largely ignored and/or overlooked by our elected officials.
 This is despite the fact that people with disabilities make up about 26% of the electorate in the US, or about 61 million adults with disabilities, according to the CDC.
 We should use our numbers to make sure we are included in policy decisions.
 However, by virtue of our disabilities, it can be difficult for our community to mobilize.
 That's why 10 Minutes A Day is tracking efforts made by politicians to include people with disabilities in leadership and in the policies they enact.

-There are a number of ways to support the disabled community by being aware of some good (and bad) policies and bills that are out there and that greatly impact people with disabilities.
+There are a number of ways to support the disability community by being aware of some good (and bad) policies and bills that are out there and that greatly impact disabled people.
 Here are some of them:

 The CAPABILITY Act (HR 3070): Americans with developmental or intellectual disabilities face discrimination in the workplace.
 The CAPABILITY Act would create grants and programs to create more jobs for this community.
 Only 21% of young Americans with developmental/intellectual disabilities are employed, and this bill would help to change that.
 The National Down Syndrome Society has a script, and you can send your message to ask your elected officials to support the CAPABILITY Act by filling out a simple form here.